NPR Music's 40 Favorite Albums Of 2018 (So Far)

 Historian

 If you've ever picked a scab and felt pacified watching the slow bleeding, you'll know the strange satisfaction of revisiting wounds that won't heal.
 I began listening to Lucy Dacus' Historian while mourning a relationship that was long dead.
 Its painful dissolution symbolized something more difficult: a loss of youthful idealism, a growing weariness with the world around me.
 The 22-year-old Dacus has a knack for distilling feelings that, while universal, feel denser at this age.
 Her evocative, tightly-wound lines unravel the messiness of human emotion: "I feel no need to forgive, but I might as well / Let me kiss your lips, so I know how it felt," she sings on "Night Shift," her sweet voice cleaving cleanly through the complexities she's laid bare.
-It's an album that allows you to surrender to your most vulnerable self, sober and unguarded. -- Catherine Zheng
+It's an album that allows you to surrender to your most vulnerable self, sober and unguarded. -- Catherine Zhang

 Dessa